swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 with the rest.
 We also don't need to necessarily gather the chopped vegetables in any specific order, and can collect the results as they become ready.

-To create child tasks programmatically, and gather their results, we still introduce a new task group via `Task.withGroup`, this time specifying a `resultType` for the child tasks, and using the `next` method to collect those results as they become ready:
+To create a dynamic number of child tasks and gather their results, we still introduce a new task group via `Task.withGroup`, specifying a `resultType` for the child tasks, and using the group's `next` method to collect those results as they become ready:

 ```swift
 /// Concurrently chop the vegetables.